North Beach Construction Update – April 2023

 Ultimately, historic restoration is not just about rebuilding a structure, it’s about rebuilding its story.
 Throughout the restoration process, The Conservancy has worked closely with State Park historians digging deep into the historic archives and meeting with many of those who lived in the cottages.
 The crew has been able to capture the character of each cottage during those summer tent camping heydays, and as each cottage is completed, with its original quirks preserved, one gets a sense of the joy and respite the cottages provided to the families who built them.

-As we inch nearer to completion, because the restoration will create a sustainable recurring stream of earned revenue to invest in education and conservation programs, The Conservancy is refocusing on expanding our science, technology, engineering, and math (STEM) programs, which currently serve about 10,000 students each year – most of them from lower income schools and communities.
+As we inch nearer to completion, because the restoration will create a sustainable recurring stream of earned revenue to invest in education and conservation programs, The Conservancy is refocusing on expanding our STEM programs, which currently serve about 10,000 students each year – most of them from under-resourced schools and communities.

 Our primary programmatic focus is the development of a fully-fledged kindergarten through college coastal engineering program that will eventually be hosted in North Beach Cottage #20, our first hostel-style accommodation.